khanramjan/ToDo-App/README.md

 This project is licensed under the MIT License.
 ```

-You can add this content to your `README.md` file in your repository.
+You can update your `README.md` file with this content.